 This post may contain affiliate links.
 Please refer to the terms page for more information.

 Follow the recipe card below for instructions or check out my YouTube video if you prefer a visual.
-Only two simple steps are required to create these lime tarts:
+This recipe has two simple steps as listed below:

 - Make the coconut graham cracker crust.
-The crust is partially baked and fully cooled before adding the filling.
+Next, the crust is partially baked and fully cooled before adding the filling.

 - Make the lime filling and bake the tartlets.
-Store the lime tarts in the fridge after they are completely cool.
+Finally, store the lime tarts in the fridge after they are completely cool.

 Coconut Graham Cracker Crust Ingredients:

-This recipe will make six 3" individual lime tarts.
+This recipe makes six 3" individual lime tarts.
 I recommend using tart pans with removeable bottoms for easy unmolding.
-For the tart crust the following ingredients are needed:
+For tart crust the following ingredients are needed:

 - Graham cracker crumbs: you may purchase graham cracker crumbs from your grocer or make your own crumbs in a food processor.